Galaxy evolution in the post-merger regime. IV -- The long-term effect of mergers on galactic stellar mass growth and distribution: Data

-\textsc{mummi} combines an ensemble of 10 convolutional neural networks and 10 vision transformers to yield 20 independent votes on the status of a given galaxy image (Ferreira et al. 2024). \textsc{mummi} is trained on labelled images of pre-coalescence pairs, post-mergers and isolated (non-mergers) generated from the Illustris TNG100-1 (hereafter, TNG) simulation (Nelson et al. 2019).
-Step 1 of \textsc{mummi} separates non-mergers and mergers (including both pairs and post-mergers), where the user defines the threshold number of votes (out of a maximum of 20) required for a positive merger classification.
+\textsc{mummi} consists of three distinct classification steps.
+In Step 1, \textsc{mummi} separates non-mergers and mergers (including both pairs and post-mergers), where the user defines the threshold number of votes (out of a maximum of 20) required for a positive merger classification.
 Step 2 of \textsc{mummi} separates pairs from post-mergers.
-Full details of the construction and training of Steps 1 and 2 of \textsc{mummi} can be found in Ferreira et al. (2024).
-Step 3 of \textsc{mummi} is applied only to post-mergers, and places each galaxy into one of four time post-merger ($T_{PM}$) bins, up to a maximum of 1.76 Gyr beyond coalescence; see Ferreira et al. (2025b) for more details.
+Full details of the construction and training of Steps 1 and 2 of \textsc{mummi} can be found in \cite{Ferreira2024}.
+Step 3 of \textsc{mummi} is applied only to post-mergers, and places each galaxy into one of four time post-merger ($T_{\mathrm{PM}}$) bins, up to a maximum of 1.76 Gyr beyond coalescence; see \cite{Ferreira2026} for more details.
 Taken together, the three stages of \textsc{mummi} are therefore able to not only separate non-mergers from pairs and post-mergers, but also assemble the latter category into a time sequence.

-It is well documented that observational realism is important for high performance during machine vision tasks (e.g. Bottrell et al. 2019; Wilkinson et al. 2024).
-The original \textsc{mummi} pipeline was trained using mock realism to match the $r$-band images of the Ultraviolet Near-infrared Optical North Survey (UNIONS; Gwyn et al. 2025).
+It is well documented that observational realism is important for high performance during machine vision tasks \citep[e.g.][]{Bottrell, Wilkinson2024}.
+The original \textsc{mummi} pipeline was trained using mock realism to match the $r$-band images of the Ultraviolet Near-infrared Optical North Survey \citep[UNIONS;][]{Gwyn2025}.
 However, UNIONS $r$-band imaging is only available northwards of +30 degrees in declination.
 In order to maximize the footprint to which \textsc{mummi} can be applied, it has subsequently been re-trained for application to the Dark Energy Camera Legacy Survey (DECaLS), providing coverage of more southern declinations (Ellison et al. in prep).

-The parent catalog for both \textsc{mummi}-UNIONS and \textsc{mummi}-DECaLS is based on the main galaxy sample of the Sloan Digital Sky Survey Data Release 7 (SDSS DR7, Abazajian et al. 2009), including galaxies in the redshift range $0.01 < z < 0.3$.
+The parent catalog for both \textsc{mummi}-UNIONS and \textsc{mummi}-DECaLS is based on the main galaxy sample of the Sloan Digital Sky Survey Data Release 7 \citep[SDSS DR7, ][]{Abazajian2009}, including galaxies in the redshift range $0.01 < z < 0.3$.
 In order to maximize the post-merger sample used in the current work, we combine the two \textsc{mummi} post-merger catalogs, from UNIONS and DECaLS, as described in the next sub-section.